neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 single function call (Python API).

-Later on in the experiment, you may want to transfer only a subset of data from the central machine to separate computer for analysis.
+Later on in the experiment, you may want to transfer only a subset of data from the central machine to a separate computer for analysis.
 For example, you may  want to pilot an animal tracking pipeline, grabbing only the behavioural data for the first 5 subjects.
 **datashuttle** allows flexible custom transfers,